Trust and Security is Important to us!

 Tactic #1: Media Strategy

-Before you can implement a partner strategy, you need to define your media strategy.
-This, in turn, will help you formulate your program rules.
-Questions to address include: Do you want to brand bid alongside partners?
-If you have an active and aggressive SEM strategy, you will be bidding heavily on all brand variations.
-You will want your partners at your side, with you in first position and your partners blocking the ranks directly below you from competitors.
-Some companies have hundreds of affiliates but may only allow PPC brand bidding for their best three or four partners (super-affiliates).
-Do you want to use partners to offset PPC ad spend?
-If you are looking to scale back your ad spend on PPC (maybe you had a budget cut), you can use your partners to fill in the gaps.
-In this case, you might want to anoint a few special super-affiliates and encourage them through incentives to maintain the top ranks.
-Or you may want to adopt a very loose brand-plus bidding policy and allow all of your affiliates to have access.
-If you find yourself in this boat, remember, you still need to bid on your own name.
+Would you like to use partners to offset PPC ad spending?
+If you want to scale back your ad spend on PPC (maybe you had a budget cut), you can use your partners to fill in the gaps.
+In this case, you can anoint a few special super-affiliates and encourage them through incentives to maintain the top ranks.
+Or you could adopt a very loose brand-plus bidding policy and allow all of your affiliates access.
+If you’re in this boat, please remember you still need to bid on your name.
 Do not give that up!
-What about offering incentives like co-op ad money?
-Perhaps you could control the search results pages better as a manufacturer by offering co-op ad dollars.

 Tactic #2: Legal Agreement

 Once you have defined your media strategy, it’s time to meet with your legal team and put the plan into writing.
-You will need a well-defined legal agreement that specifically explains the rules of the engagement, notice procedures and enforcement (i.e., you lose your payout, or hasta la vista, baby, you’re kicked out of the program!).
-The areas where restrictions can apply include:
+You will need a well-defined legal agreement that explicitly explains the rules of the engagement, notice procedures, and enforcement (i.e., you lose your payout or hasta la vista, baby, you’re kicked out of the program!).

 Tactic #3: Ad Monitoring

-With the strategy and legal out of the way, it’s important to remember that your plan to corner the market is only as good as your enforcement.
-Best practices here include: Use ad monitoring software.
-Search ads on each page refresh and vary based on the location of the searcher.
-It is nearly impossible (and boring) to monitor them manually.
-Make sure you find a vendor who can check ads several times a day and across multiple locations.
-If you are hyper geo-sensitive, as you should be in industries such as telecom or automotive, your vendor will need to provide city and maybe even ZIP-code-level monitoring.
-Review summaries, not the details.
-We are often asked by clients for alerts to be sent each time a violation is found.
+Review summaries, not the details: clients often ask us to send alerts for every violation we find.
 Before you request something similar, consider this: If we were to monitor 30 brand-plus terms across 100 geographic territories, that would equate to 3,000 checks at a time.
-Do you want 30, 300 or 3,000 alerts to review?
-Instead, we recommend looking at the summaries.
-If the percentage of territories with violations becomes considerable, then it’s time to take action.
-One caveat for you: If you are in a regulated industry with ad copy sensitivity, then every violation counts and needs to be considered.
+Do you want 30, 300, or 3,000 alerts to review?
+Instead, we recommend you look at the summaries.
+If the percentage of territories with violations becomes considerable, it’s time to take action.
+One caveat for you: If you are in a regulated industry with ad copy sensitivity, every violation counts and needs to be considered.

-Tactic #4: Compliance enforcement
+Tactic #4: Compliance Enforcement

-The manner in which you will enforce your policies should be neatly detailed in your legal agreement.
-Remember to be kind to your super-affiliates with fair notices and consequences, and act swiftly against those that are not your super-affiliates, as they are just mucking up your plan, and this will help to demonstrate to super-affiliates that there are benefits to achieving and maintaining their status as such.
-Implementing a partner brand bidding strategy requires time and effort, plus some common sense when it comes to enforcement.
+Implementing a partner brand bidding strategy requires time and effort, plus some common sense regarding enforcement.
 It’s important to remember that partners are taking on the cost and risk of promoting your product.
-In most cases, they will appreciate receiving clearly defined brand PPC bidding rules.
-Since the search engine algorithms are (and will remain) black boxes whose costs are based on vague concepts such as relevancy and quality scores, it’s important to control whatever you can.
-Affiliate Behavior in Paid Search
+They will most appreciate receiving clearly defined brand PPC bidding rules.
+Since search engine algorithms are (and will remain) black boxes whose costs are based on vague concepts such as relevancy and quality scores, it’s essential to control whatever you can.

 What are some effective strategies for minimizing competition when running branded PPC campaigns?